priyanka-tw/realtime-calculator-web/README.md

-# realtime-calculator-ui
+# realtime-calculator-web

-A web app  which logs calculations as they happen and shares those calculations with everyone connected to the website.
+A calculator web app which logs calculations as they happen and shares those calculations with everyone connected to the website.

 ## Install dependencies